This article was originally published on EverydayFeminsim.com and is republished with permission.

 I personally no longer go to a gym because I had too many classes where the trainer singled me out to shame me.
 One time, I was in a yoga class, and I was unable to do a particular position as deeply as other members of the class because I have a severely injured knee.

 Consider Jabba the Hutt, Fat Bastard, or almost every role Melissa McCarthy is ever allowed to play.
-That constant message comes through in how society treats fat people in real life, including in the names we’re insulted with with: pigs, whales, and heifers.
+That constant message comes through in how society treats fat people in real life, including in the names we’re insulted with: pigs, whales, and heifers.

 Slender people are allowed to enjoy video games as much as going to the gym, and their bodies aren’t considered indications of how healthy they may be.